McCache/McCache-for-Python/README.md

 **SEE**: https://github.com/McCache/McCache-for-Python/blob/main/tests/unit/start_mccache.py<br>
 You should clone this repo down and run the test in a local `docker`/`podman` cluster.<br>
 **SEE**: https://github.com/McCache/McCache-for-Python/blob/main/CONTRIBUTING.md#Tests

+We suggest the following testing to collect metrics of your application running in your environment.
+1. Import the `McCache` library into your project.
+2. Use it in your data access layer by populating and updating the cache **but don't** use the cached values.
+3. Configure to enable the debug logging by providing a path for your log file.
+4. Run your application for an extended period and exit.
+A metric summary will be logged out.
+5. Review the metrics to quantify the fit to your application and environment.

 ## Configuration
 The following are parameters you can tune to fit your needs.